Intel-bigdata/SSM/docs/block-level-ec.md

 Case 5.
 Compact Small Files under Directory to Block EC File
 ----------------------------

 When files under directory are all small files, there is no space saving when block EC is applied to each file independently.
 In this case, we can put Block EC to the whole directory.
-Files with same owner will be grouped together, only one parity file will be generated for all data blocks in the same group.
+Files of the same owner will be grouped together, and only one parity file will be generated for all data blocks in the same group.
 With this approach, we can save more space than file level EC.

 <img src="./image/block-ec-directory-compact.png" width="461" height="130" />

 Performance Consideration
 =========

-In all above five use cases, write file and read file operation have the same performance as DFSClient.
-Convert 3x replication file to block EC file and background reconstruction corrupted file are all transparent to application.
-Only the read corrupted file operation will have performance degradation compared to read 3x replica file.
-Consider the massive storage space saving, this trade-off is kind of worthy.
+In all above five use cases, write file and read file operations have the same performance as DFSClient.
+The conversion of 3x replication file to block EC file and the background reconstruction of corrupted file are all transparent to application.
+Only the read corrupted file operation will have performance degradation compared with read 3x replica file operation.
+Considering the massive storage space saving, this trade-off is kind of worthy.

 Architecture
 ============